QizheCui/CW1_RL/README.md

 # Reinforcement Learning Fundamentals Repository

 Welcome to the GitHub repository for the Reinforcement Learning Fundamentals coursework.
 In the first part, we develop a Tic-Tac-Toe agent using the Temporal Difference (TD) learning algorithm.
 This agent is trained to compete against several types of opponents: a random player, a winning-move player (who plays randomly unless a winning move is immediately available), and the ThandPlayer (who plays to win or block the opponent's winning move).
 In the second part, we explore the concept of exploration vs. exploitation in reinforcement learning by implementing a 10-armed bandit problem.
 We compare the performance of greedy and epsilon-greedy strategies, incorporating the Upper Confidence Bound (UCB) approach, and discuss the challenges of using the sample average update method in dynamic environments, which we address with an Exponentially Weighted Moving Average (EWMA).
+Please refer to `CW-Q2-Kelvin.ipynb` for implementation of Q2.

 ## Part 1: Implementing the Tic-Tac-Toe Agent